zzmp/hifi-docs/_api/avatar/functions/MyAvatar.setJointData.md

 print(jointMappings + "\n# Joint list end");
 ```

-After some preliminaries, the script sets MyAvater.setJointData() in several fun configurations to give the avatar a funny walk.
+After some preliminaries, the script sets `MyAvatar.setJointData()` in several fun configurations to give the avatar a funny walk.

 ``
 Script.update.connect(function(deltaTime) {